November 6, 2022

 One of the great pleasures of being a Montessori educator is the opportunity for reflection and renewal that is made possible by the work we do.
 Recently I had no less than a spiritual awakening when considering our craft.

 An elder Quaker friend of mine was speaking of the importance of discernment when attempting to move forward when challenged; that is, letting go of our own preoccupations so as to let the Divine inspire our actions.
 Through this process, one winnows the desires, thoughts, and personal attachments that might otherwise cloud guidance from Spirit.

 It struck me profoundly that this is what we attempt to do in a Montessori environment: prepare ourselves to be open to receive the Light of each child.

-In our schools we approach children with unprejudiced hearts – so to be led by them.
+In our schools, we approach children with unprejudiced hearts – so as to be led by them.
 I wonder, however, if we have missed the full import of what Montessori was intending.
 What if Montessori’s vision was much more profound?
-What if the mandate to “follow the child” was to mean something far greater than a technical approach for working with children?
+What if the mandate to “follow the child” was to mean something far greater than a technical approach to working with children?

 I contend that there is much more that we can do.
 I believe that when Montessori spoke of preparing the classroom, she meant laying the temple bare for worship.
 When she wrote of preparing the teacher, it was much more than good eating and sleeping habits, and time for oneself so that one could be present for others.